renpy/renpy/sphinx/source/screens.rst

 `variant`
     If present, this should be a string giving the variant of screen to be defined.
-See :ref:`Screen Variants`.
+See :ref:`screen-variants`.

 ::